nag9s/Scala-Notes/tuples.md

 Tuples can be embedded in other types; for instance, it is sometimes useful to have a list of tuples or an

 array of tuples.

+A two-element tuple is an instance of the Tuple2 class, and a tuple with three elements

+is an instance of the Tuple3 class.